-Is 2020 over yet?
-What a year and I’m sure, like me, you are counting down the days to its welcome conclusion.
-However, as we enter the bell lap on 2020, now is great time to take stock of the many lessons learned over the last year and think about a still rather murky 2021.
+As we approach the halfway point of 2022 now is a great time to take stock of the many lessons learned over the last few months and think about a still rather murky 2022.

 Here’s a few statistics that illustrate this notion pretty clearly:

-• According to a recent report Forrester Research, 52% of U.S. consumers factor values into their purchase choices, seeking brands that proactively promote beliefs and values aligned with their own.
+• According to a report by Forrester Research, 52% of U.S. consumers factor values into their purchase choices, seeking brands that proactively promote beliefs and values aligned with their own.

 • A recent Nielsen survey found that 66% of consumers were willing to pay more for goods from brands that demonstrated social commitment.

 • Yet another study by public relations and marketing firm Cone Communications found that 87% of Americans will purchase a product because its company advocated for an issue they cared about.